 We consider the rule $\#184$ or ``traffic'' automaton $F_{184}:\{0,1\}^{\Z}\to\{0,1\}^{\Z}$ defined by the following local rule: $f_{184}(x_{-1}x_0x_1)=1$ if and only if $x_0x_1=11$ or $x_{-1}x_0=10$.

-This time evolution of this automaton can be seen as a road where the symbol $1$ represent vehicles and the symbol $0$ an empty space.
-The vehicles go forward if the cell just before them is empty and stay put otherwise.
+The time evolution of this automaton can be seen as a road where the symbol $1$ represent vehicles and the symbol $0$ an empty space.
+The vehicles move forward if the cell in front of them is empty and stay put otherwise.
 In this context, the rule $\#184$ has been very well studied, especially in the case of initial Bernoulli measures \cite{BelitskyFerrari-1995, Belitsky-2005}.
-We use this example mostly as a simple case to better understand the formalism, althought our method has the advantage to hold for more general probability measures.
+We use this example mostly as a simple case to better understand the formalism, although our method has the advantage to hold for more general probability measures.

 \begin{proposition} Let $F_{184}$ be the traffic automaton and $\mu \in \Merg$.
 Then:

 \end{proposition}